-Dr. Fatima Cardoso is Chair of ABC Global Alliance, ESO Breast Cancer Programme Coordinator, Coordinating Chair of the ABC ESO-ESMO International Consensus Conference and Director of the Breast Unit of the Champalimaud Clinical Centre in Lisbon, Portugal.
-Dr. Cardoso is a member of ESMO Board of Directors, Chair of the ESMO National Representatives Committee and Past-Chair of the EORTC-Breast Cancer Group.
-She is actively involved in further committees from numerous professional organizations and is member of the ESMO Guidelines Steering Committee and of the ESMO Public Policy Steering Committee.
+Dr. Fatima Cardoso is a Medical Oncologist and Director of the Breast Unit of the Champalimaud Clinical Centre in Lisbon, Portugal.
+She is the President of the ABC Global Alliance and the Chair of the ABC International Consensus Conference and Guidelines.
+She is actively involved in numerous professional organizations such as ESMO, ASCO, AACR, EACR, EORTC, IBCSG.
 She is the Editor-in-Chief of The Breast Journal, Associate Editor of the European Journal of Cancer and an Editorial Board Member of several other journals.
-She has authored over 280 publications and has presented her work nationally and internationally.
+She has authored over 300 publications and has presented her work nationally and internationally.

 Breast Cancer Welfare Association Malaysia (BCWA), Petaling Jaya, MY

 Ms Ranjit Kaur, a breast cancer survivor since 1998, and Patient Advocate, is the President of Breast Cancer Welfare Association Malaysia and Chairman of Together Against Cancer Association Malaysia.
 She is also a Board Member of Reach to Recovery International.
 Ranjit held the position of President of Reach to Recovery International (2003-2007), and Board Member of the Union for International Cancer Control (UICC) (2006-2010).
 She regularly gets invited to speak and participate in cancer control conferences locally and internationally.